AliSafari-IT/asafarim/ASafariM.Clients/asafarim-blog/blog/2025-04-08-critique-issues-windsurf.md

 MYSQL_PASSWORD: ${MYSQL_PASSWORD}
 ```

-**Impact:** These changes disrupted the containerized environment and required additional Docker operations to rebuild and restart containers.
+**Impact:** These constant, unnecessary modifications disrupted my containerized environment, requiring multiple Docker operations to rebuild and restart containers.
+Each round of changes consumed valuable time and mental energy as I tried to explain to the AI why its "fixes" were breaking things.

 ### 5. Failure to Diagnose the Real Issue